Choose one or both of these classes:

 The University of California, Los Angeles, or UCLA, is considered as one of the flagship institutions of the University of California with over 300 undergraduate and graduate degree programs.
 With approximately 31,000 undergraduate and 13,000 graduate students, UCLA is the largest university in the state of California.
 UCLA student-athletes compete as the Bruins.
 The Bruins have won 134 national championships, including 113 NCAA team championships, more than any other university.
 The Bruins have had at least one competitor in every Olympics since 1920 with one exception in 1924.

 *Note that this summer program for high school students is operated by Westcoast Connection.
-While students stay at a UCLA residence, use UCLA classrooms, athletic facilities and business, psychology, coding, law, sports management, public speaking and marketing courses are taught by UCLA Extension instructors, this is not a UCLA program and responsibility for the program resides solely with Westcoast Connection.
+While students stay at a UCLA residence, use UCLA classrooms, athletic facilities and some courses are taught by UCLA Extension instructors, this is not a UCLA program and responsibility for the program resides solely with Westcoast Connection.

 With a majestic view of the Pacific Ocean, this University also offers basketball courts and a multi-purpose field that we can utilize during our stay (track, football, soccer and ultimate Frisbee).
 UCSD features four-bedroom units with a shared common room and bathroom.